Three-dollar piece: Final years and termination

 In 1889, Mint Director James P. Kimball sent a letter to the House of Representatives Committee on Coinage, Weights, and Measures urging the abolition of the three-dollar piece.
 Kimball wrote, "this is a denomination which serves no useful purpose, its present coinage being in fact limited to its production for cabinet [coin collecting] purposes.
 The value of over $153,000 in three-dollar pieces still on hand at the Mint at Philadelphia can not be disposed of, owing to the unpopularity of this coin as a circulating medium."
 The gold dollar and three-dollar piece were not coined after 1889, and were abolished by Congress on September 26, 1890.

 In the 1890s, 49,087 three-dollar pieces were melted as obsolete at the Philadelphia Mint.
 Although no list was kept by years, Bowers suggests that many of the pieces were dated 1874 or 1878 (both years with relatively high mintages), or were from the final years of the series.
 In the 1890s, they typically commanded a premium of 25 or 50 cents at exchange brokers.
 In the 1920s, three-dollar pieces sold at a premium when other denominations of gold coinage remained at face value.
 The 2014 edition of R.S.
-Yeoman's A Guide Book of United States Coins lists the 1854 as the cheapest three-dollar piece in the lowest listed condition (Very Fine or MS-20) at $825.
+Yeoman's A Guide Book of United States Coins lists the 1854 as the cheapest three-dollar piece in the lowest listed condition (Very Fine or VF-20) at $825.
 An 1855-S in proof was the former record holder in sales price for the denomination, selling at auction in 2011 for $1,322,500.
 This title has since been taken by the 1870-S specimen, which sold in 2023 for $5,520,000.

 In 1934, Mint Director Nellie Tayloe Ross wrote in her annual report that a total of 539,792 three-dollar pieces had been coined, of which 452,572 were struck at Philadelphia, 62,350 at San Francisco (not including the 1870-S), 24,000 at New Orleans, and 1,120 at Dahlonega.
 According to Breen, three-dollar pieces "represent relics of an interesting but abortive experiment; today they are among the most highly coveted of American gold coins".
 New York coin dealer Norman Stack stated in the 1950s, "All are rare.
 There is no such thing as a common three-dollar gold piece."